Whopper92/chessbot/README.md

 ## A Ruby Chess Engine by Will Hopper for CS 442

 ### Playing MiniChess
-To run a complete, random game:
+To run a complete, simulated game:

-    bin/game.rb random
+    bin/game.rb sim

 To play against Rooky: